Greg Grandin

 Greg Grandin (born 1962) is an American historian and author.
 He is a professor of history at Yale University.
 He previously taught at New York University.

-He is author of several books, including Fordlândia: The Rise and Fall of Henry Ford's Forgotten Jungle City (2010); this book was a finalist for the Pulitzer Prize for History, the National Book Award, and the National Book Critics Circle Award.
+Grandin is author of several books, including the 2010 book Fordlândia: The Rise and Fall of Henry Ford's Forgotten Jungle City (about Fordlândia in Brazil), which was a finalist for the Pulitzer Prize for History, the National Book Award, and the National Book Critics Circle Award.

 A later work, Who is Rigoberta Menchú?
 (2011), focuses on the treatment of the titular Guatemalan Nobel Peace Prize winner.
 His book, The Empire of Necessity: Slavery, Freedom, and Deception in the New World (2014), is a study of the factual basis for the novella Benito Cereno by Herman Melville.
 In 2025, his book America, América: A New History of the New World was published.
 It was shortlisted for the Cundill History Prize.

 Grandin's The End of the Myth: From the Frontier to the Border Wall in the Mind of America (2019) received a Pulitzer Prize for General Nonfiction.

-Life
+Early life and education

 Grandin received a B.A. from Brooklyn College in 1992 and a Ph.D. from Yale University in 1999.

+Career

-He won the Latin American Studies Association's Bryce Wood Award for the best book published in any discipline on Latin America for Blood of Guatemala: A History of Race and Nation.
+Grandin won the Latin American Studies Association's Bryce Wood Award for the best book published in any discipline on Latin America for Blood of Guatemala: A History of Race and Nation.